rva-mike/Substitute-Finder/README.md

   ## Questions
-  Please send me an email to any of our Developers for additional questions.
+  Please send an email to any of our Developers for additional questions.

  MikeLevy Email: mike.levy.rva@gmail.com GitHub Profile: https://github.com/rva-mike